simpleway2code/company-wise-coding-question/README.md

 # Hacktoberfest 2020
 ![img](https://embed-fastly.wistia.com/deliveries/49bd387c40e2c5aada92abdf973bc46d.webp?image_crop_resized=960x540)

-A repository where you can upload any coding question for any company in any language of your choice.
+A repository where you can upload Company Wise Coding Question in any language of your choice.
 Feel Free to add your code here :)

 ## Steps to Contribute